-The Five Ways to Wellbeing are simple factors, that can be free and easy to build into your daily life.
-They can help you to feel better and cope with challenges more effectively (bounce back with resilience).
-They are based on evidence which showed which types of 'interventions' (activities and behaviours) could be shown to either enhance somebody's overall sense of wellbeing, protect them against mental ill health, or both.
+The Five Ways to Wellbeing are simple factors, that can be The recommendations of Five Ways to Wellbeing were free and easy to build into your daily life.
+They can help you designed to be appealing to different age groups and to feel better and cope with challenges more effectively backgrounds, and accessible to everybody.
+This meant they (bounce back with resilience).
+They are based on evidence had to be versatile, wide-ranging and possible to engage which showed which types of 'interventions' (activities and in for free.
+It was also important that recommendations behaviours) could be shown to either enhance somebody's gave people power to support their own wellbeing, without overall sense of wellbeing, protect them against mental ill needing any professional support to do so. health. or both.